MrAnonymous3642/WraAct/README.md

 ### Check Achieved Results

 The folder `archived_logs/evaluation_verification` contains the logs of local robustness verification in our paper.
+You need to download the archived logs of our paper from the [Google Drive link](https://drive.google.com/drive/folders/1C4kYaKb_Pd3xCo6aCy6W80tw43CM8Nn8?usp=sharing).

 ### Reproduce Results

+You need to first download the benchmark ONNX models from [Google Drive link](https://drive.google.com/drive/folders/1C4kYaKb_Pd3xCo6aCy6W80tw43CM8Nn8?usp=sharing).
 All the evaluation scripts call `exp.py` for running experiments.
 You can see the following bash files in the `evaluation_verification` folder:

 - `mnist_sshape.sh`: for S-shape functions (sigmoid, tanh) on the MNIST dataset (Table 4 in the paper)
 - `cifar10_sshape.sh`: for S-shape functions (sigmoid, tanh) on the CIFAR-10 dataset (Table 4 in the paper)